ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 As users interact with the Transparency Log over time, they will see many different root hashes as the contents of the log changes.
-It's necessary for users to guarantee that the root hashes they observe are consistent with respect to a few important properties:
+It's necessary for users to guarantee that the root hashes they observe are consistent with respect to two important properties:

-- If root hash B is shown after root hash A, then root hash B contains all the same log entries as A (with some new ones potentially added).
+- If root hash B is shown after root hash A, then root hash B contains all the same log entries as A with any new log entries added to the rightmost edge of A.
-- If the rightmost log entry of the tree with root hash A has timestamp T_a, and the rightmost log entry of the tree with root hash B has timestamp T_b, then T_b is greater than or equal to T_a.
-  - Furthermore, all log entries between the rightmost log entry of A and the rightmost log entry of B have monotonically increasing timestamps.
+- All log entries in the range starting from the rightmost log entry of A and ending at the rightmost log entry of B, have monotonically increasing timestamps.

 The first property is necessary to ensure that the Transparency Log never removes a log entry after showing it to a user, as this would allow the Transparency Log to remove evidence of its own misbehavior.
-The second two properties ensure that all users have a consistent view of when each portion of the tree was created.
-Disagreement on when portions of the tree were created is functionally a fork and it introduces the same security issues.
-This is because, as will be discussed in later sections, users rely on log entry timestamps to decide whether to continue monitoring certain labels, or which portions of the tree to skip when searching.
+The second property ensures that all users have a consistent view of when each portion of the tree was created.
+As will be discussed in later sections, users rely on log entry timestamps to decide whether to continue monitoring certain labels and which portions of the tree to skip when searching.
+Disagreement on when portions of the tree were created can cause users to disagree on the value of a label-version pair, introducing the same security issues as a fork.

-Proving the first property, that the log tree is append-only, can be done with a typical consistency proof.
-Proving the latter two properties, that newly added log entries have monotonically increasing timestamps, requires establishing some additional structure on the log's contents.
+Proving the first property, that the log tree is append-only, can be done by providing a consistency proof from the log tree.
+Proving the second property, that newly added log entries have monotonically increasing timestamps, requires establishing some additional structure on the log's contents.

 ## Implicit Binary Search Tree